 A trial court’s control or limitations imposed on voir dire will not be disturbed unless the trial court abused its discretion.
 Sisto v.
 Aetna Cas. and Sur.
 Co., 689 So.2d 438 (Fla.
 4th DCA 1997).
 Hence, the standard of appellate review is abuse of discretion.
 A trial court will be deemed to abuse its discretion in controlling the voir dire process if it prevents a party of its right in conducting a reasonable examination to ensure a fair and impartial jury is selected.
 A reasonable voir dire examination assists the parties “in determining whether a particular juror should be the subject of either a challenge for cause or a peremptory challenge.”
 Carver, 920 So.2d at 124 (quotation and citation omitted).
 Thus, it would be an abuse of discretion to deprive a party of this right to reasonably identify prospective jurors to challenge.
 See id.

 For instance, in the personal injury case Sisto, the trial court prevented the plaintiff from inquiring as to prospective jurors’ views concerning personal injury lawsuits and damage awards.
 This limitation prevented the plaintiff from going into prospective jurors’ views and feelings on non-economic damages that are largely the type of damages awarded in a personal injury case.
+If you’ve suffered a personal injury you might have been unable to work.
+If you have to take this to court then you might want to double check how much you are owed (you can calculate lost wages for personal injury case here).
 Naturally, this is an important aspect of a personal injury case that impacted the plaintiff’s exercise of peremptory challenges or excusing a prospective juror for cause based on that juror’s feelings and views about non-economic damages awarded in the personal injury context.
 The jury found for the plaintiff but did not award the plaintiff any non-economic damages.
 The plaintiff appealed and the appellate court found that the trial court abused its discretion in limiting the plaintiff’s voir dire examination and remanded the case for a new trial.

 Please contact David Adelstein at email@example.com or (954) 361-4720 if you have questions or would like more information regarding this article.
 You can follow David Adelstein on Twitter @DavidAdelstein1.